vlc-robot/hiveformer/README.md

 |  Avg.  |      90.67     |     78.73    |             73.93            |        85.87       |     81.53    |     100.00    |          72.33         |    86.47    |         71.87        |                 86.33                | 82.77 |

+We also trained the hiveformer model on 74 RLBench tasks.
+For the single-task setting, it achieves 66.09% success rate on average.
+For the multi-task setting, it achieves 49.22%.
+The multi-task policy is provided in [Dropbox](https://www.dropbox.com/sh/fwxtojgiusv8v82/AABQkDczpBOZYKp2tp1q1gMja?dl=0).